Infini-AI-Lab/TriForce/README.md

 ### Baseline
 We provide the auto-regressive baseline implementation for comparison.
+We recommend to measure the performance of the baseline on the same hardware as the TriForce if you found the performance of the TriForce is not as expected (which maybe you have low PCIE bandwidth).
+The following command demonstrates how to run the baseline on 2x RTX-4090 and 1x RTX-4090.

 ```bash
 # 2x RTX-4090